PritRaj1/symbolic-kan/README.md

 ### Optimiser

 Note: there are two optimisers here: primary and secondary.
-The secondary optimsiation starts after the first has completed.
-This has been included to help explore the non-convexity of functions - a stochastic optimisation approach, like adam, can be adopted before any deterministic methods, like bfgs.
-If a secondary optimisation isn't needed, set `type=nothing` in the config file.
+The secondary optimisation starts after the first has completed.
+This has been included to allow for chained optimisations.

+E.g., to help explore the non-convexity of functions, a stochastic optimisation approach like adam could be adopted first before a secondary deterministic method, like bfgs.
+Or perhaps a second-order method could be adopted after a first-order method to refine the solution.

+If a secondary optimisation isn't needed, set `type=nothing` under secondary optimiser in the config file.

 - **type**: Optimization algorithm to use.
 Choices include `bfgs`, `l-bfgs`, `cg`, `newton`, `interior-point`
 - **linesearch**: Type of linesearch algorithm.
 Options are `strongwolfe`, `backtrack`, `hagerzhang`, `morethuente`, or `static`.